oong819/oong819/README.md

 **i have a Youtube channel called "Stvk" with a orange bird as icon**

-i can use the following programming language:
+i can use the following markup and programming language:

 * HTML
 * JavaScript